aaravnoronha/PaloAltoNetworksCaseStudy/DOCUMENTATION.md

 ## Executive Summary

 SmartFin AI is a full-stack financial intelligence platform that provides personalized spending insights through pattern recognition and data analysis.
-The system processes transaction data to identify spending habits, detect subscriptions, and generate actionable recommendations for financial optimization.
+The system processes transaction data to identify spending habits and generate actionable recommendations for financial optimization.

 ## Design Choices